INTERVIEW — TAPE #327, SIDE #1

 Q: Mark Russell Bell

-J: James Ragan (writer; USC Master of Professional Writing Program director)
+J: James Ragan (USC Master of Professional Writing Program director)

 J: So, anyway, he allowed me to marry my poetry to the screen.

 J: “Balkan Island.”
 And right now they have — the cast includes people like Olympia Dukakis, Klaus Maria Brandauer, the Austrian actor.

 J: How — I hope you’ll . . .